redis/redis-doc/commands/hmget.md

-Returns the values associated with the specified `fields` in the hash stored at `key`.
+Returns the values associated with the specified _fields_ in the hash stored at _key_.

-For every `field` that does not exist in the hash, a `nil` value is returned.
+For every _field_ that doesn't exist in the hash, a `nil` value is returned.
-Because non-existing keys are treated as empty hashes, running `HMGET` against a non-existing `key` will return a list of `nil` values.
+Because non-existing keys are treated as empty hashes, running `HMGET` against a non-existing keys will return a list of `nil` values.

 @return